 By the time Nadia can name the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one, she has usually spent months converting discomfort into professionalism and calling that conversion good judgment.

-One way to understand the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one in the travel-heavy consultant's marriage is through the language of Esther Perel, MA, LMFT, Stephen Porges, PhD, neuroscientist and originator of Polyvagal Theory, Dan Siegel, MD, clinical professor of psychiatry at UCLA and author of The Developing Mind.
-In Nadia's article on the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one, their work does not reduce the problem to childhood, personality, or firm culture alone; it asks what happens when this survival strategy meets a prestigious environment that can pay it, praise it, and escalate it until the strategy begins to injure the person it once protected.
+One way to understand the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one in the travel-heavy consultant’s marriage is through the language of Esther Perel, MA, LMFT, Stephen Porges, PhD, Distinguished University Scientist at the Kinsey Institute, Indiana University Bloomington and developer of Polyvagal Theory, Daniel Siegel, MD, clinical professor of psychiatry at UCLA and author of The Developing Mind.
+In Nadia’s article on the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one, their work does not reduce the problem to childhood, personality, or firm culture alone; it asks what happens when this survival strategy meets a prestigious environment that can pay it, praise it, and escalate it until the strategy begins to injure the person it once protected.

 The work in the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one is not to make Nadia less serious about excellence.
 It is to stop outsourcing reality-testing about the travel-heavy consultant’s marriage to an institution that benefits from her over-functioning.
 A healthier question for Nadia inside the systemic lens: the marriage was engineered to hold two bodies, not the schedule of one is the the travel-heavy consultant’s marriage question: what is her body doing before this article’s calendar, promotion packet, or next flight tells her what she is allowed to feel?